Skip to content

 Laptops are not concerned by the 28 December 2024 deadline.
 The legislator granted them an additional period until 28 April 2026, to let the industrial ecosystem converge on USB PD profiles capable of carrying high power levels (typically 65 W to 240 W).
 From that date, every laptop placed on the EU market must also feature a USB-C port that is USB PD compatible, and must be offered for sale without a charger.

-In practice, manufacturers still have about eighteen months to prepare the transition: review of existing proprietary barrel jacks, qualification of the USB PD 3.1 profile (which covers the 100 W to 240 W range via the Extended Power Range), interoperability testing with third-party chargers already on the market.
+In practice, manufacturers still have about sixteen months to prepare the transition: review of existing proprietary barrel jacks, qualification of the USB PD 3.1 profile (which covers the 100 W to 240 W range via the Extended Power Range), interoperability testing with third-party chargers already on the market.

 The European Commission's argument hinges on three points: